 From 1983 to 1990, Ms. White was a litigation partner at Debevoise, where she focused on white collar defense work, SEC enforcement matters and commercial and professional civil litigation.
 From 1978 to 1981, she served as an Assistant U.S. Attorney in the Southern District of New York, where she became Chief Appellate Attorney of the Criminal Division.
 Prior to that, she worked as an associate at Debevoise from 1976 to 1978.
 Ms. White also served as a law clerk to the Hon.
 Marvin E. Frankel, U.S. District Court for the Southern District of New York.

 Ms. White is a Fellow in the American College of Trial Lawyers and the International College of Trial Lawyers.
 She is the recipient of numerous awards and is regularly ranked as a leading lawyer by directories that evaluate law firms.
 In addition, Ms. White has served as Director of The Nasdaq Stock Exchange, and on its Executive, Audit and Policy Committees.
 She is also a member of the Council on Foreign Relations.

-Ms. White graduated from William & Mary, Phi Beta Kappa with a B.A. in Psychology, The New School for Social Research with an M.A. in Psychology, and Columbia Law School with a J.D., where she was an officer of the Law Review.
+Ms. White graduated from William & Mary, Phi Beta Kappa with a B.A., The New School for Social Research with an M.A. in Psychology, and Columbia Law School with a J.D., where she was an officer of the Law Review.